lambdacms/lambdacms/README.md

     cabal -V
     happy -V
     alex -V
+    yesod version

-## Yesod in a cabal sandbox
+## Yesod with Stackage

-Setup a cabal sandbox for your master application.

-    mkdir ponycms
+Scaffold the master application, this interactively takes some configuration values and initializes a new yesod project inside a folder.
+This folder's name is based on the project name you picked, we used `ponycms`.
+After scaffolding move into the project folder.

+    yesod init
     cd ponycms
-    cabal update
-    cabal sandbox init
-    cabal install yesod-platform yesod-bin

-Make sure `.cabal-sandbox/bin` is in the `$PATH`.

-    export PATH=.cabal-sandbox/bin:$PATH

-Scaffold the master application, this interactively takes some configuration values.
-The `--bare` flag omits creating subdir.

-    yesod init --bare

 If you have chosen a database other then Sqlite, then configure it in one of the `.yml` files the can be found in the `config/` directory.
 Also make sure the database can be accessed with